openstack/ironic-specs/specs/approved/shard-key.rst

 =======

-Unit testing is expected for all the basic components and operations added ot Ironic to support this funcitonality.
+Unit testing is expected for all the basic components and operations added to Ironic to support this functionality.

 We may be able to add some tempest testing for the API field and access interactions.